infinum/rails-handbook/API/Intro.md

 As the project grows, the user base will also grow, thus increasing the amount of requests sent to your server.
 Without a fast and optimized API, the response times will sky-rocket and the user experience will plummet, which might cause users to delete their accounts and abandon your product.

-There are many ways to improve the performance of an API, from caching to database sharding, but please be aware that the amount of information fetched from the database and wrapped in an API response should be as small as it can be, so increasing the speed of SQL queries and avoiding any [performance issues](https://infinum.com/handbook/books/devproc/general-coding-practices/api-design#performance-issues) are crucial measures that should always be undertaken.
+There are many ways to improve the performance of an API, from caching to database sharding, but please be aware that the amount of information fetched from the database and wrapped in an API response should be as small as it can be.
+Increasing the speed of SQL queries and avoiding any [performance issues](https://infinum.com/handbook/books/devproc/general-coding-practices/api-design#performance-issues) are crucial measures that should always be undertaken.

 ### Robust

-A strong, healthy and flexible API is a delight to work with.
+A strong, healthy, and flexible API is a delight to work with.
 This goes for the producers as well as the consumers of the API.
 To have a robust API, you'll need to ensure:

 - a nice interface: existing behaviour is easily applicable throughout the system (e.g.: new filter or sort option)